tangentsoft/pidp8i/HACKERS.md

       arrow same
 FR:   box "Filer responds" fit
       arrow 100%
-REJ:  box wid 150% invis "Reject?"
-      line from last.w to last.n to last.e to last.s close fill bisque behind previous right
+REJ:  diamond("Reject?")
+      right
-      arrow 50%
+      arrow 100% "Yes" above
-      box "Mark ticket" "\"Rejected\" & \"Resolved\"" fit with .w at previous.e arrow right 50%
+      box "Mark ticket" "\"Rejected\" &" "\"Resolved\"" fit with .w at previous.e arrow right 50%
 REJF: file "Rejected ticket" fit
       arrow right 50%
-REOP: box wid 150% invis "Reopen?"
-      line from last.w to last.n to last.e to last.s close fill bisque behind previous down
+REOP: diamond("Reopen?")
+      down
-REJA: arrow 75% from REJ.s
+REJA: arrow 75% from REJ.s "  No; fix it" ljust
-      "No; fix it" at 0.4 right of REJA
 CHNG: box "Developer changes code" with .n at last arrow.s fit
-      arrow same
+      arrow 50%
-FIXD: box wid 150% invis "Fixed?"
-      line from last.w to last.n to last.e to last.s close fill bisque behind previous right
+FIXD: diamond("Fixed?")
+      right
 FNO:  arrow "No" above
 RES:  box "Optional:" "Update ticket resolution:" "\"Partial Fix\", etc." fit
       down
-      arrow "Yes" aligned above from FIXD.s
+      arrow 75% "  Yes" ljust from FIXD.s
       box "Mark ticket" "\"Fixed\" & \"Closed\"" fit arrow 50%
-      file "Resolved ticket" fit
+RESF: file "Resolved ticket" fit
       arrow same
 END:  oval "END"

-spline from FR.e right to (DC.e, FR.e) then right 0.25 then up 0.45 then to DC.e ->
+      line from 0.3<FR.ne,FR.se> right even with 0.25 right of DC.e then up even with DC.e then to DC.e ->

+      line from NEW.w left 0.5 then down even with REJ.w then to REJ.w ->

-spline from RES.e right 0.3 then up 0.75 then to CHNG.e ->
+      line from RES.e right 0.3 then up even with CHNG.e then to CHNG.e ->

-spline from REOP.s "No" aligned above down 0.4 spline from previous.s down to (previous.s, END.n) then to END.e ->
+      line from REOP.s "No" aligned above down 0.4 line from previous.s down to (previous.s, RESF.e) then to RESF.e ->

-spline from REOP.n "Yes" aligned below up 0.3 spline from previous.n up 0.3 then to FR.e ->
+      line from REOP.n "Yes" aligned below up 0.3 line from previous.n up even with 0.6<FR.ne,FR.se> then to 0.6<FR.ne,FR.se> ->
 ```

-The first thing that should happen to a new-filed ticket is that
+On noticing a new-filed ticket — such as because you are subscribed to
-someone with sufficient privilege should triage it, set fields not
+email notifications on ticket changes — someone with sufficient
+privilege triages it, sets values for the fields not exposed to the
-exposed to the ticket’s filer, and fix up any incorrect settings in the
+ticket’s filer, and fixes up any incorrect values given in the initial
-initial submission.
+submission.

-The Status of a ticket initially starts out as Open.
+The Status of a ticket initially starts out as Open; the filer cannot
+change that default value, short-circuiting the process.
 If the person
-triaging a ticket takes the time to check that the problem actually
+triaging a ticket takes the time to check that the bug actually occurs
-occurs as the ticket filer claims or that the requested feature is in
-fact missing, the Status should change to Verified.
+as the ticket filer claims, the Status should change to Verified.

-If a developer implements a fix or feature in response to a ticket, he
+If a developer implements a fix in response to a ticket, he
 has two choices: change the ticket’s Status to “Review” if he wants
 someone to check out the change before closing it, or go straight to
 Closed status.
-Closing a ticket hides it from the Wishes and Bugs ticket
+Closing a ticket hides it from the [Wishes] and [Bugs] ticket
 reports.

+The process for software feature request and documentation improvement
+request tickets is essentially the same, differing mainly in terminology
+rather than process flow: instead of verifying the existence of a bug,
+the one triaging the ticket verifies that the feature does in fact not
+exist yet, and so on.

-Larger teams often require all ticket changes to go through Review
+A common requrement in larger teams is that all ticket changes to go through Review
 status before getting to Closed, but the PiDP-8/I project is too small
 to require such ceremony: if we’ve given you a developer account on the
 repository, you’re expected to resolve and close tickets in the same